Hannes1/punctuation/README.md

 pip install parameter-sherpa
 pip install keras
 ```
 ## Data preparation
-For the initial data requirements see **[github.com/ottokart/punctuator2](https://github.com/ottokart/punctuator2)**.
+For the initial data requirements see [run.sh](./run.sh) then you can give the produced ./out dir as <data_dir> argument to data.py script for conversion.
 You can configure punctuation and vocabulary size in the [tensorflow/data/data.py](tensorflow/data/data.py).
 To prepare the data for the training:
 ```bash
 python tensorflow/punctuator2/data.py <initialDataDir> <dataDir>
 ```